GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 - [ ] `UsingRemove`

-  _SbIpBuffer.cpp_ is told to remove `using NetworkBase`.
-However, it is needed for the `IpBuffer*` returned by `SbIpBuffer.Clone`.
-The logs occurs because the return type is considered to be in a function's scope, whereas the scope should not begin until the function's arguments.
+  _SbIpBuffer.cpp_ is told to remove `using NetworkBase` even though it is needed for the `IpBuffer*` returned by `SbIpBuffer.Clone`.
+The log occurs because the return type is included in a function's scope, whereas the scope should only begin at the function's arguments.

 - [ ] `ArgumentCouldBeConst` and `DataCouldBeConst`